jfdev001/jfdev001.github.io/_posts/2025-06-30-petsc-nonlinear-reaction-diffusion.md

 Clearly, the
 square root function in \\(R(u)\\) introduces a nonlinear term into equation (2).
-Since identifying whether an equation has nonlinear terms naturally determines whether you can use a linear or nonlinear solver, it is useful to recall the definition of a [linear operator](https://mathworld.wolfram.com/LinearOperator.html)
+Since identifying whether an equation has nonlinear terms naturally determines whether we can use a linear or nonlinear solver, it is useful to recall the definition of a [linear operator](https://mathworld.wolfram.com/LinearOperator.html)
 \\(L\\) which is said to be linear if, for every pair of functions \\(f\\) and \\(g\\) and a scalar \\(\theta\\)